 - Add stock received lines.
 You can click Copy from Invoice.
 Authorise the stock receipt to continue.

-- If there is still stock to receive, you can repeat steps 1-2 (add +Invoicing & Receiving) until all items have been received.
+- If there is still stock to receive, repeat steps 1-2 until all items have been received.

 One or more credit notes can be attached to each purchase.
-For more information on the different types of credit notes, see here.
+For more information on the different types of credit notes, see Purchase Credit Notes and Refunds.

 To assign one or more credit notes from a supplier: